 - Downgrading to the previous version of iOS is not supported.
 If you have installed software to performunauthorized modificationsto your iOS device, that software may have redirected connections to the update server (gs.apple.com) within the Hosts file.
 Uninstall the unauthorized modification software from the computer.

-- Please edit out the “gs.apple.com” redirect from your hosts file, and then restart the computer for the host file changes to take affect.
+- Please edit out the “gs.apple.com” redirect from your hosts’ file, and then restart the computer for the host file changes to take effect.
 For further steps to edit the Hosts file and allow iTunes to communicate with the update server, see iTunes: Troubleshooting iTunes Store on your computer, iPhone, iPad, or iPod—follow steps are under the heading Blocked by configuration (Mac OS X / Windows) > Rebuild network information > The hosts file may also be blocking the iTunes Store.
-Then if you do not uninstall the unauthorized modification software prior to editing the hosts file, that software may automatically modify the hosts file again on restart.
+Then if you do not uninstall the unauthorized modification software prior to editing the hosts’ file, that software may automatically modify the hosts’ file again on restart.

-This error can occurs when the device unexpectedly loses its USB connection with the iTunes.
-This can be also occur if the device is manually disconnected during the restore process.
+This error can occur when the device unexpectedly loses its USB connection with iTunes.
+This can also occur if the device is manually disconnected during the restore process.
 This problem can be resolved by the performing USB troubleshooting, using a different USB dock-connector cable, trying another USB port, restoring on another computer, or by eliminating conflicts from third-party security software.

 Error 20, 21, 23, 26, 28, 29, 34, 37

-These errors are typically occur when security software interferes with the restore and update process.
+These errors typically occur when security software interferes with the restore and update process.
 Follow the Troubleshooting security software issues to resolve this issue.
-In the rare cases, these errors may be a hardware issue.
-If the errors are persist on the another computer, the device may need service.
+In rare cases, these errors may be a hardware issue.
+If the errors persist on another computer, the device may need service.

 - Connect the device to the iTunes, confirm that the device is in Recovery Mode.
 If it’s not in Recovery Mode, put it into Recovery Mode.